vhborges/cryptography/One-time pad/README.md

 2. the key be truly random (security requirement), and
 3. the key used to encrypt one plaintext must never be used to encrypt another (security requirement),

-it's an unpractical cipher to use in modern applications.
+it's an unpractical cipher to use in most modern applications.

 Here, we explore the vulnerability created by breaking the third rule above.
 In this scenario, since the same key was used to encrypt multiple messages, we can gather information about the messages that wouldn't be possible otherwise.